-Blackheads are actually clogged hair follicles and “When these are exposed to the air, they turn black,” says Erica Palmer, head of Bioré Skincare R&D. “As we age the skin’s sebum production increases which is why you still get blackheads at a later age.
+Blackheads are actually clogged hair follicles.
+“When these are exposed to the air, they turn black,” says Erica Palmer, head of Bioré Skincare R&D. “As we age, the skin’s sebum production increases, which is why you still get blackheads at a later age.
 Blackheads are not a result of dirt or insufficient cleansing of the skin,” says Palmer.

 Now that we know why blackheads often appear on your nose, it’s important to figure out how to get rid of them before they get worse.

-Pore strips act like a magnet to instantly lift out deep down dirt and oil and with continued use, will help reduce the appearance of your pores.
+Pore strips act like a magnet to instantly lift out deep-down dirt and oil.
+With regular use, pore strips can help reduce the appearance of your pores.

 1: To use, remove the strip from its pouch and peel the strip off plastic.
 To help remove the nose strip from the plastic, give it a twist!

 2: Apply to nose, smooth side down.
-You need to make sure your nose is wet or the pore strip won’t stick and it can’t do its job
+Make sure your nose is wet or the pore strip won’t stick, and it can’t do its job as effectively.

 3: After you let it dry for about 10-15 minutes, you can slowly pull it off, starting from the edges.
 For best results, use weekly.

-Use an acne scrub 2-3x per week to smooth rough skin and to help unclog pores.
+Use an acne scrub 2-3 times per week to smooth rough skin and to help unclog pores.
 Products with polishing microcrystals can provide additional exfoliation and deep cleaning without irritation or stripping the skin of moisture.

 Self-heating masks loosen and clear away pore clogs while conditioning skin.
-Incorporate a face mask into your skin care regimen 2-3x per week.
+Incorporate a face mask into your skincare regimen 2-3 times per week.